Supporting disadvantaged aboriginaL youths from the bush

 Australian Business Number (ABN): 21 472 309 062 Trading Name: Boys from the Bush Projects Inc. Incorporation Number: IA36556 - Endorsement as a deductible gift recipient under subdivision 30-BA of the Income Tax Assessment Act 1997 - Public Benevolent Institution

-Milton James - Secretary & Founder of From the Bush Projects Milton grew up in rural South Australia, the son of a Signalman who was proud of his working class heritage.
+Milton James - President & Founder of From the Bush Projects Milton grew up in rural South Australia, the son of a Signalman who was proud of his working class heritage.
 Milton's working life began in the mining industry, followed by qualification and considerable experience in the agricultural and horticultural industry.
 In 1978, he travelled to India to work as a volunteer on a remote community development project in the poorest villages in the poorest state of India.
 This experience stirred him into studying social work and he began developing his career in rural South Australia and Victoria, with a particular passion for working with disadvantaged rural and remote youths.
 In 1996, having just completed further studies in social work and working in Canberra, a visiting Aboriginal friend and mentor, the late Molly Dyer from Horsham in Victoria, noting his despondent state of mind said to him; "Milton, this is no place for you.
 You don't belong here.
 You belong on the frontier."
 No sooner were these words spoken, Milton and his family left to work in the Torres Strait.
-Some years later, it occured to Milton that he had overshot the real frontier - remote area social work where young Indigenous people are truly deprived and where conventional forms of intervention had never operated successfully.
+Some years later, it occurred to Milton that he had overshot the real frontier - remote area social work where young Indigenous people are truly deprived and where conventional forms of intervention had never operated successfully.

-Scott Milne - President & Ethics Adviser Scott Milne and Milton grew up in the country town of Loxton in South Australia.
+Scott Milne - Vice-President Scott Milne and Milton grew up in the country town of Loxton in South Australia.
 They both worked with troubled youths and disadvantaged groups in a variety of contexts.
 They undertook their social work degrees together at Charles Sturt University and, after completing their qualifications, both worked in Canberra for the ACT Government in the child protection field.
 Scott, over the years, has developed a keen interest in Indigenous affairs and has been active in the Indigenous reconciliation space, particularly through setting up reconciliation forums and workshops.
 Scott was preciously the President of the ACT chapter and on the Ethics Committee of the Australian Association of Social Workers.
 This work, combined with his diverse and extensive public service experience, equips him with the necessary skills to understand and navigate public organisational and professional ethics.
 Scott currently works as CEO Australasia for a local to global consultancy.

-Michael Grogan - Member of From The Bush Michael holds many meat processing accreditations as well as being registered with the Quality Society of Australasia as a Lead Food Safety Auditor in Livestock and Slaughtering / Boning Streams as well as Auditor Status in Quality Systems.
+Michael Grogan - Member Michael holds many meat processing accreditations as well as being registered with the Quality Society of Australasia as a Lead Food Safety Auditor in Livestock and Slaughtering / Boning Streams as well as Auditor Status in Quality Systems.
 He still provides Aus-Meat Auditing services to a large abattoir in Queensland.
 Michael has had extensive international meat industry experience in Jordan, Egypt, Korea, Japan, South Africa, Namibia, Samoa and Papua New Guinea.
 Michael is the Director of FGM Consultants and is also one of the Principles of Food Safety Operations who deliver Nationally Accredited Training to the Australian Food, Meat & Hospitality Industries.
 Over the past 16 years they have trained in excess of 5000 people across many states within Australia.
 His company, FGM Consultants, was the Winner of the 2013 Meat Industry Training Provider of the Year awarded by MINTRAC and was again a Finalist in the Victorian Government Training Awards in 2013.
 Michael also runs a small cattle property.

-Steve Rothfield - Member of From The Bush Steve is deeply committed to working in partnership with Indigenous leaders and has been personally involved in over 30 projects in Indigenous communities over the last 10 years in Victoria and Queensland.
+Steve Rothfield - Member Steve is deeply committed to working in partnership with Indigenous leaders and has been personally involved in over 30 projects in Indigenous communities over the last 10 years in Victoria and Queensland.
 He currently sits on the Boards of the First Nations Foundation, the Australian Communities Foundation, the Australian Women Donors Network, and the Dungala Kaiela Foundation.
 He has previously been a Director of Jawun, Dancehouse and a private investment company.
 Prior to that he was the joint managing director of the Bryant and May Group, which marketed and distributed branded consumer packaged goods, such as Redheads matches and Wilkinson Sword shaving products, in Australia and New Zealand.
 Previously Steve was the general manager of an national office products chain and held roles in management consulting, information technology and merchant banking.